Core

 predecessors(v)[source]

-Returns all u where u can transition to v :type v: :param v: Target state to find transitions
+Returns all u where u can transition to v. :type v: str :param v: Target state to find transitions. :rtype: set :return: List of States that u can transition to.

 has_state(s)[source]

-Returns true if s is a state :type s: :param s: Possible state to check for :return: If state exists in chain
+Returns true if s is a state. :type s: str :param s: Possible state to check for. :rtype: bool :return: If state exists in chain.

 has_transition(u, v)[source]

-returns true if u and v are transitions :type u: :param u: Origin of transition to find :type v: :param v: Target of transition to find :return: If transition exists
+returns true if u and v are transitions. :type u: str :param u: Origin of transition to find. :type v: str :param v: Target of transition to find. :rtype: bool :return: If transition exists.

 transition_mass(u, v)[source]